How can you make a good impression in mining as a millennial? We take a look.

 If you’re part of the millennial generation and working in the mining industry, the opportunities for career growth are ripe.

-As the industry sits on the cusp of another boom, workers born between 1982 and 2002 (millennials) are either at an entry level or hovering mid-career with plenty of chances for advancement if cards are played right.
+With the industry on a high, workers born between 1982 and 2002 (millennials) are either at an entry level or hovering mid-career with plenty of chances for advancement if cards are played right.

 Mining millennials ‘have something to learn’